"Boethius." 2004. American Catholic Philosophical Quarterly no. 78:175-348.

 Reprinted in German translation in: Manfred Fuhrmann and Joachim Gruber (eds.)
 Boethius -- Darmstadt, Wissenschaftliche Buchgesellschaft, 1984 pp. 146-153

-- ———.
+———.
+1972.
 Opuscula: The Latin Aristotle.
-Amsterdam: Hakkert, 1972.
+Amsterdam: Hakkert.

-- Nash Peter W. "Giles of Rome on Boethius "Diversum Est Esse Et Id Quod Est"."
-Mediaeval Studies (1950):57-91.
+Nash, Peter W. 1950.
+"Giles of Rome on Boethius "Diversum Est Esse Et Id Quod Est"."
+Mediaeval Studies:57-91.

-Nasti de Vincentis Mauro.
+Nasti de Vincentis, Mauro.
+1998.
 "La Validità Del Condizionale Crisippeo in Sesto Empirico E Boezio (Parte I)."
-Dianoia 3 (1998):45-75.
+Dianoia no. 3:45-75.

-- ———.
+———.
+1999.
 "La Validità Del Condizionale Crisippeo in Sesto Empirico E Boezio (Parte Ii)."
-Dianoia 4 (1999):11-43.
+Dianoia no. 4:11-43.

 pars construens: verso una nuova interpretazione 95; 4.
 Obbiezioni, risposte e conferme 123; 5.
 Implicazione crisippea e implicazione boeziana 151; 6.
 Considerazioni conclusive e problemi

-- ———.
+———.
+2006.
 "Boethiana.
 La Logica Stoica Nelle Testimonianze Di Boezio: Nuovi Strumenti Di Ricerca."
-Elenchos 27 (2006):377-407.
+Elenchos no. 27:377-407.

 Orelli (Zurich 1833) and Migne, including those omitted by Stangl (1882).
 Such an index would show that while Orelli's edition is better, sometimes the reading of Migne is to be preferred.
 Includes

 Vol. I: La vita; Vol. II: Bibliografia boeziana.
 Bibliografia generale

 ———, ed.
+1981.
 Congresso Internazionale Di Studi Boeziani.
 Atti (Pavia, 5-8 Ottobre 1980).
-Roma: Editrice Herder, 1981.
+Roma: Editrice Herder.

-- ———.
+———.
+2008.
 "I Commenti Di Boezio a Isagoge, 1, 9-13."
 Documenti e studi sulla tradizione filosofica medievale.An International Journal on the Philosophical Tradition

-- Prior Arthur Noman.
+Prior, Arthur Noman.
+1953.
 "The Logic of Negative Terms in Boethius."
-Franciscan Studies 13 (1953):1-6.
+Franciscan Studies no. 13:1-6.

-- Rijk Lambertus Marie de.
+Rijk, Lambertus Marie de.
+1964.
 "On the Chronology of Boethius' Works on Logic.
-Part I." Vivarium 2 (1964):1-49.
+Part I." Vivarium no. 2:1-49.

 results which are neither all conclusive nor uniform.
 In this article I confine myself to Boethius' works on logic.
 Before giving my own contribution it would seem to be useful to summarize the

 My conclusion from this survey is that the best we can do in order to establish approximately the chronological order of Boethius' works on logic is to start a careful and detailed

-- ———.
+———.
+1964.
 "On the Chronology of Boethius' Works on Logic.
 Part Ii."
-Vivarium 2 (1964):125-162.
+Vivarium no. 2:125-162.

 be established with a fair degree of certainty.
 The figures put after the works give the approximative date of their composition (the second one that of their edition); when printed in heavy types

 Boethius' birth about 480 A.D.